Josh Koscheck: Ultimate Fighting Championship

-Since 2006, Koscheck has been training at the American Kickboxing Academy(AKA) in San Jose, California, to which he accredits his vastly improved kickboxing technique.
+In 2006, Koscheck began training at the American Kickboxing Academy (AKA) in San Jose, California, to which he accredits his vastly improved kickboxing technique.

 Koscheck's fight on December 13, 2006 was against Brazilian Jiu-Jitsu black belt Jeff Joslin at UFC Fight Night 7 where he won by unanimous decision.

 Koscheck was then scheduled to fight Diego Sanchez on April 7, 2007 at UFC 69.
-This was the second encounter between the two Welterweight fighters.
+This was the second encounter between the two Ultimate Fighter 1 alumni, now fighting as welterweights.
 The first fight – which did not count towards Koscheck's official record due to the bout being considered an exhibition match for The Ultimate Fighter television taping – resulted in a split decision win for Sanchez.
 At the weigh-ins for the event, Sanchez shoved Koscheck during the traditional post-weigh-in staredown.
 Although Sanchez continued to shout at Koscheck, no conflict ensued.
 In their fight, Koscheck defeated Sanchez by unanimous decision (30-27, 30-27, 30-27).
 Koscheck outstruck Sanchez throughout all three rounds and only shot in for a takedown once.
 During his post-fight interview, Koscheck repeatedly exclaimed, "Nineteen-and-one," in reference to Sanchez' first mixed martial arts defeat (including the two fights from The Ultimate Fighter show).
 UFC President Dana White announced a few weeks after the fight that Diego Sanchez had an undiagnosed illness before and during the fight which turned out to be a serious staph infection.

 On August 25, 2007, Koscheck was defeated by Georges St-Pierre at UFC 74 via unanimous decision (30–27, 29–28, 29–28).
 St-Pierre's wrestling skills were displayed during the match by outwrestling Koscheck, scoring takedowns, stuffing Koscheck's takedown attempts and maintaining top position throughout most of the fight.
-There was speculation before the fight that Koscheck would out-match St-Pierre on the ground due to his credentials, but St-Pierre was confident that he was a better wrestler and striker and was more well-versed in submissions than Koscheck.
+There was speculation before the fight that Koscheck would outmatch St-Pierre on the ground due to his credentials, but St-Pierre was confident that he was a better wrestler and striker and was more well-versed in submissions than Koscheck.

-Josh made his return at UFC 82, defeating Dustin Hazelett by TKO due to strikes at 1:24 of the 2nd round.
+Koscheck would rebound with a second round TKO victory over Dustin Hazelett at UFC 82.

-He won his next fight, against Chris Lytle at UFC 86, winning by unanimous decision after repeatedly taking Lytle down and cutting him badly with "ground and pound" elbows.
+Koscheck then faced Chris Lytle at UFC 86, winning by unanimous decision after repeatedly taking Lytle down and cutting him badly with "ground and pound" elbows.

 Koscheck then agreed to step in and fight Thiago Alves at UFC 90 on just 2 weeks notice due to an injury suffered by Diego Sanchez.
 Koscheck lost the fight via unanimous decision.
 Alves landed powerful leg kicks and managed to drop Koscheck more than once during the fight.